10 Christmas Cookies to Make With Kids

 Ten fun and festive Christmas cookies to bake with kids of all ages.
 Many can be made ahead and frozen to bake throughout the holiday season.
+If you are looking for more ideas or inspiration, check out 15 Freezer-Friendly Christmas Cookies or 50 Best Cookies to Make for a Cookie Exchange.

 Happy first day of December!
 I don’t remember the last time I was this excited about the holiday season.
 I’d say that 2020 needs as many cheery, cozy holiday vibes as we can cram in.
 We’re planning on going big with all of our favorite holiday traditions.
 A pj Christmas light drive with thermoses of hot chocolate, movies in front of the fire, and cookie baking of course.
 We started early and made sugar cookies over the weekend.
 My curbside pick-up order this morning included all the candy we need to make gingerbread houses.
 Here are our top ten cookies to bake this time of year with ways to get kids of all ages involved.